-Total programmatic revenues associated with Babson Global amounted to \$4.3M and \$4.4M as of June 30, 2022 and 2021, respectively.
+Total programmatic revenues associated with Babson Global amounted to \$4.1M and \$4.3M for the years ending June 30, 2023 and 2022, respectively.

-The College holds approximately \$6,500,000 of board-designated endowment on behalf of Babson Global in accordance with its policies and procedures governing the investment, management and distribution of these funds.
-The agreement may be terminated by a party if other parties fail to perform their obligations under the contract.
+The College holds approximately \$6,500,000 of board-designated endowment corpus on behalf of Babson Global in accordance with its policies and procedures governing the investment, management and distribution of these funds.
+The agreement may be terminated by either the College or Babson Global should either party fail to perform their obligations under the contract.